Wednesday, February 17, 2010

 Addison's versus Cushing's

 Even though you couldn't tell by their names, these two diseases represent deficient and excess conditions of the adrenal gland hormones.
-Addison's disease is also referred to as hypoadrenocorticism and Cushing's disease is can go by the name hyperadrenocorticism.
+Addison's disease is also referred to as hypoadrenocorticism and Cushing's disease goes by the name hyperadrenocorticism.

 Because hormones produced by the endocrine system have regulatory function in the body, any imbalances in their Production or release can cause serious health problems.